 Martin has led mountaineering expeditions including the highest mountain in all seven continents.
 He has summited many other technical peaks all over the world and his last expedition was walking across Antarctica to the South Pole.
 When he is not participating in rope access or rigging, he also enjoys mountain biking and rock and ice climbing.

-Tom Wood is the Technical Department Manager for PMI’s Vertical Rescue Solutions and one of VRS’ longest instructors, teaching with us for 10 years.
-He is also a 20-year veteran of the Alpine Rescue Team in Evergreen, Colorado, and is a U.S. Mountain Rescue Association (MRA) Terrestrial Rescue delegate to the International Commission for Alpine Rescue (ICAR).
+Tom Wood is one of VRS’s most senior instructors, teaching with us for over 10 years.
+He is also a 20+ year veteran of the Alpine Rescue Team in Evergreen, Colorado, and is a U.S. Mountain Rescue Association (MRA) Terrestrial Rescue delegate to the International Commission for Alpine Rescue (ICAR).
 He is also a National Commission for Cave Rescue (NCRC) level 2 trained cave rescuer, and an approved National Wireless Safety Alliance (NWSA) Practical Examiner for TTT1 and TTT2.

 Tom is a Society of Professional Rope Access Technicians (SPRAT®) Level 3 Supervisor, and is a member of their Board of Directors.
 He actively participates in the safety and education committee for the National Association of Tower Erectors (NATE).